The Ultimate Guide to Passing Your Practical Driving Test First Time

 It might be beneficial for your driving instructor to do it for you

 Driving Instructors can book and manage driving tests online for their pupils by clicking here.

 Many Driving Schools like to book the test for you for two main reasons:

 - They can swap tests between the students, so if you are ready sooner than expected or delayed for any reason, it’s much more flexible and therefore you don’t need to go to the back of the queue again.

 - Some test centres have very similar names and the website is not the easiest to understand, so it stops tests being booked in the wrong place or date.

 Book your driving test early

 It’s very difficult for you and your driving instructor to judge when you will be ready to take your driving test, so if you book it early, you can always move it back.
-Once you book your driving test, you can login online to the DVSA website and move it back.
+Once you book your driving test, you can log in online to the DVSA website and move your test to a later date.

 Best time to book your driving test